How do I get started?

 How do I choose what to write about?

-Before the aforementioned section meetings, section editors are required to come up with content for the week.
+Section editors are required to come up with content for the week.
 They will pitch these stories to volunteers for them to take on as assignments.
 If you have an idea and really want your editor to know, then pitch it — we welcome new ideas and are always looking for interesting content.

 Are there opportunities for advancement?